min69u/Reforestation/README.md

-## What did the traffic light say to the car as it passed?
-"Don't look I'm changing!"
+## What lies at the bottom of the ocean and twitches?
+A nervous wreck.